sebastianwessel/quickjs/website/docs/basic-understanding.md

 **❗ Set Execution Timeouts if Possible**
 It is highly recommended to set a default timeout value to avoid blocking the host system indefinitely.
 The execution timeout can be set in the options of `createRuntime` and `evalCode`.
 The smaller value between the two functions will be chosen.
 Setting the `executionTimeout` to `0` or `undefined` disables the execution timeout.

-Timeout values are in seconds for better readability.
+Timeout values are in milliseconds.

 **Please see: [Runtime Options - Execution Limits](./runtime-options.md)**